Thesushmit/Smart-Attendance-Management/README.md

 Certainly!
-Here's a comprehensive `README.md` file tailored for the [Smart-Attendance-Management](https://github.com/Thesushmit/Smart-Attendance-Management) project.
+Here's a comprehensive `README.md` file tailored for the [Smart-Attendance-Management](https://github.com/Thesushmit/Smart-Attendance-Management) project.

 ---

 # Smart Attendance Management System

 A real-time, AI-powered attendance system that leverages facial recognition and mask detection to automate attendance tracking.
-Built with Python, OpenCV, YOLOv5, and FaceNet, this system ensures accurate and efficient attendance management.
+Built with Python, OpenCV, YOLOv5, and FaceNet, this system ensures accurate and efficient attendance management.

 ## 📌 Features

-- **Real-Time Face Recognition**:Utilizes MTCNN for face detection and FaceNet for face recognition
+- **Real-Time Face Recognition**:Utilizes MTCNN for face detection and FaceNet for face recognition
-- **Mask Detection**:Integrates YOLOv5 to detect mask status—`with_mask`, `without_mask`, or `mask_weared_incorrect`
+- **Mask Detection**:Integrates YOLOv5 to detect mask status—`with_mask`, `without_mask`, or `mask_weared_incorrect`
-- **Automated Attendance Logging**:Records attendance in an Excel file (`attendance.xlsx`) with details like subject, entry time, mask status, punctuality, and date
+- **Automated Attendance Logging**:Records attendance in an Excel file (`attendance.xlsx`) with details like subject, entry time, mask status, punctuality, and date
-- **Timetable Integration**:Determines the current subject based on a predefined timetable
+- **Timetable Integration**:Determines the current subject based on a predefined timetable
-- **User-Friendly Interface**:Provides a command-line interface for taking attendance, clearing records, and adding new students
+- **User-Friendly Interface**:Provides a command-line interface for taking attendance, clearing records, and adding new students

 ## 🗂️ Directory Structure
-

 ``
 Smart-Attendance-Management/
 ├── known_faces/